Bulgazof/Hambone-Augmented-Music/README.md

 ## Software Overview
 The organization of the files goes as follows

-* Folder - CompletedTrainingCode (Software for the TinyML Board)
+* Folder - CompletedTrainingCode (Software collecting data on ESP)
 * Folder - Data_Processing (Code for processing the raw data for use in training either the CNN or LSTM model)
   *   Folder - Raw_csvs (Used for data processing)
   *   Folder - Temp (Just temp stuff, feel free to ignore)